Yang-Mills Theory and the $\mathcal{N}=2$ Spinning Path Integral: Interactions

 The vertex operators inserted in $\pm \infty$ have the structure (picture number, $R$-charge, etc.) as those described in the previous section.
 Notice that the map $Y$ has picture number $-1$, which implies that it must be paired with the rest of the integrand with total picture (on the supermoduli space) $-1$ as well.
 We further require $\mathcal{V}(0)$ to have zero $R$-charge if we want to interpret $S^{(3)}$ as a deformation of $Q$.
 The operator inserted at $0$ is thus constrained to have picture number $-1$, ghost number one and $R$-charge zero.
-In particular, it has a different structure (in terms of $R$-charge) with respect to the vertices appearing in the kinetic term.
-The adjoint action by $F_0$ implements the pullback to the supermoduli space and will be described in the next section.
+Since it lives in a representation with different R-charge, it has a different structure as a multiplet with respect to the vertices appearing in the kinetic term.
+We will describe it in section \ref{sec:themiddlevertex}.
+The adjoint action by $F_0$ represents the implementation of the pullback to the supermoduli space and will be described in section \ref{sec:cubicvertex}.
 Before doing so, let us, however, first comment on some properties of the Poincar\'e dual $Y$.